muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --pretend
 This option is *only* relevant when generating a game list.
 It disables the game list generator and artwork compositor and only outputs the results of the potential game list generation to the terminal.
-It can be very useful to check exactly what and how the data will be combined from the localdb resource cache.
+It can be very useful to check exactly what and how the data will be combined from the resource cache.
 ###### Example(s)
 ```
 Skyscraper -p snes --pretend